turicas/rows/README.md

     pip install rows[all]

-If you use [Debian sid](https://www.debian.org/releases/sid/) you can install it directly from the main repository by running:
+If you use Debian [sid](https://www.debian.org/releases/sid/) or [testing](https://www.debian.org/releases/sid/) you can install it directly from the main repository by running:

     aptitude install python-rows  # Python library only aptitude install rows  # Python library + CLI